 As previously reported, the Coronavirus Job Retention Scheme (CJRS) is designed to support employers whose operations have been affected by the coronavirus (COVID-19) pandemic.

-We now know that the CJRS scheme will be available to employers for a total of eight months, from March through to October 2020.
-Over recent weeks there have been a significant number of important updates to HMRC’s guidance and amendments to the Treasury Direction.
+We know that the scheme will be available to employers for a total of eight months, from March through to October 2020.
+Over recent weeks and months there have been a significant number of important updates to HMRC’s guidance, and information relating to HMRCs compliance regime.
 It is essential that employers familiarise themselves with the very latest guidance to ensure that they understand the changes and continue to meet the eligibility criteria.

 1 September 2020 - From 1 September the Government will pay 70% of wages up to a monthly cap of £2,187.50 for the usual hours the employee does not work.
 Employers will continue to pay employer NICs and pension contributions plus 10% of wages to make up the total of 80%; up to a cap of £2,500.